rosaleseduardo/django-app-boilerplate/CONTRIBUTING.md

 6. Enter to the project's directory.
 7. Execute `pipenv shell` to activate the virtual environment.
 8. Execute `pipenv install` to install the dependencies.
+9. Execute `pipenv run migrate` or `pipenv run make-migrations`, depending on the case.
-9. Execute `pipenv run start-server` to start the app.
+10. Execute `pipenv run start-server` to start the app.

 #### General Knowledge:

-- Execute `exit` to deactivate the virtual environment.
+- Execute `deactivate` to deactivate the pipenv environment.

 ## Development Tooling